-Referring back to FIG. 5 again, the external output device 140 is not limited to the above-described integrated-type tactile presentation module and is an output unit that can 40 output physical quantities including electricity, force, temperature, vibration, time and space, and the like.
-For example, the external output device 140 may be an output device in which an electric stimulator, a force presentation actuator, a Peltier element, a vibration element, etc., are 45 arranged in a matrix form that is capable of spatiotemporally outputting the physical quantities.
-Here, the vibrator may be a voice coil type vibrator, a piezo element, or a vibration motor.
-In addition, the external output device 140 may output the above-mentioned physical quantities using pub- 50 licly-known electric output means, force presentation means, temperature presentation means, vibration presentation means, or spatiotemporal arrangement means.
-As an example, an object detection sensation providing technique of the TELESAR system may be used, which is a tele- 55 existence system capable of transmitting reaction force and temperature to a fingertip developed by the inventors of the present application (see, for example, Japanese Patent Application Publication No. 2013-91114).
-The external output device 140 may be provided with a plurality of two-dimen- 60 sionally arranged pressing means, a vibration generating means, a heat generating means, a timer, a receiving device, and the like as in the integrated-type tactile presentation module described above.
+Referring back to FIG. 5 again, the external output device 140 is not limited to the above-described integrated-type 5 tactile presentation module and is an output unit that can output physical quantities including electricity, force, temperature, vibration, time and space, and the like.
+For example, the external output device 140 may be an output device in which an electric stimulator, a force presentation 10 actuator, a Peltier element, a vibration element, etc., are arranged in a matrix form that is capable of spatiotemporally outputting the physical quantities.
+The vibrator may be a voice coil type vibrator, a piezo element, or a vibration motor.
+In addition, the external output device 140 may 15 output the above-mentioned physical quantities using publicly-known electric output means, force presentation means, temperature presentation means, vibration presentation means, or spatiotemporal arrangement means.
+As an example, the external output device 140 may be provided 20 with a plurality of two-dimensionally arranged pressing means, a vibration generating means, a heat generating means, a timer, a receiving device, and the like as in the integrated-type tactile presentation module described above.
+For example, an object detection sensation providing tech- 25 nique of the TELESAR system may be used, which is a tele-existence system capable of transmitting reaction force and temperature to a fingertip developed by the inventors of the present application (see, for example, Japanese Patent Application Publication No. 2013-91114).